First Aid

 Primary injury survey or primary survey in first aid is the same thing.

-What is the purpose of primary survey?
+What is the purpose of the primary survey?

 The primary survey aims to quickly recognize and deal with potential or real hazards to the patient’s life.